invcble/Artemis-Automation-Macro/README.md

 ## Introduction

 Welcome to my Macro Development Project at LeBow College of Business.
-My goal is to leverage technological innovation to boost research efficiency.
+My goal is to leverage advanced scripting languages to boost research efficiency.
 This project involves developing automation macros and compiler tools to streamline operations and reduce manual data processing by a significant margin.
 I am transitioning legacy scripts to Python for enhanced reliability and automation, aligning the project with departmental objectives.

 ## Project Components